JuliaPluto/website/src/en/docs/notebooks-online.md

 ![screenshot of the actions page, showing a currently running workflow](https://user-images.githubusercontent.com/6933510/103711844-978b5600-4fb8-11eb-8b1b-1e5bdacc1c85.png)

 ## Glass Notebook
 If you have a GitHub account, then [glassnotebook.io](https://glassnotebook.io/) is a great option for hosting your notebooks online.
 Glass can also host notebooks **interactively**: people who visit your website can interact with sliders and buttons instantly!
+Glass was made specifically for Pluto.jl, so it works great with Julia and Pluto!

 **Pros:**
 - Free (for static notebooks)